jan-casas/vsc-compute-dash/README.md

 is useful for managing
 geometry, associated data and
 their
 variations.
-The Speckle iframe is used to display geometry and its variations in the Python project.
+The Speckle iframe is used to display geometry and its variations in the web application.

+Speckle plays a crucial role in the project by managing client input geometry, building the infrastructure to store its data along with associated metadata, and providing an intuitive way to interact within its python integration.
+Additionally, Speckle facilitates storing the output geometry and metadata from the Rhino Compute service, allowing this updated information to be returned to the **original tool where the client is working**.

 - **Geometry**: Created by Grasshopper and Rhino Compute.
 - **System Parts**: Components associated with the geometry.